FagnerMartinsBrack/medium-watcher/README.md

 - [ ] Support pulling Medium feed in a variable cadence other than the static "every 1 hour"
 - [ ] Support more than one post published in an hour.
 Currently it only supports notifying one post every hour.
 - [ ] Differentiate Medium posts from Medium comments so to notify only posts.
 Is it possible?
+- [ ] Make it platform-agnostic so it doesn't work only on Medium